codatio/codat-docs/docs/sync-for-expenses/overview.md

       <h3>Standardised API</h3>
     </div>
     <p>
-      The sync for expenses api is completely standardised with a datamodel based on expense card providers.
+      The Sync for Expenses API is completely standardised with a datamodel based on expense card providers.
     </p>
   </li>